Monolatry

-Monolatry (μόνος, and λατρεία) is the belief in the existence of many gods, but with the consistent worship of only one deity.
-The term monolatry was perhaps first used by Julius Wellhausen.
+Monolatry (μόνος, and λατρεία) is the belief in the existence of many gods, but the insistence on the exclusive worship of only a single chosen deity.
+The term was possibly first used by Julius Wellhausen.

-Monolatry is distinguished from monotheism, which asserts the existence of only one god, and henotheism, a religious system in which the believer worships one god while accepting that others may worship different gods with equal validity.
+Monolatry is distinguished from monotheism, which asserts the existence of only one god, and henotheism, which accepts both the existence of other gods and the validity of their worship.

 Atenism

 The pharaoh Akhenaten, who was initially enthroned as Amenhotep IV, initially introduced Atenism in the fifth year (approximately 1348–1346 BCE) of his reign during the Eighteenth Dynasty of Egypt.
 He raised Aten, once a relatively obscure solar deity representing the disk of the Sun, to the status of supreme deity in ancient Egyptian religion.

 The fifth year of his reign marked the beginning of his construction of a new capital, Akhetaten (Horizon of the Aten), at the site known today as "Amarna".
 Amenhotep IV officially changed his name to "Akhenaten" (Agreeable to the Aten) as evidence of his new worship.
 In addition to constructing a new capital in honor of Aten, Akhenaten also oversaw the construction of some of the most massive temple complexes of ancient Egypt, including one at Karnak and one at Thebes, close to the old temple of Amun.

 In his ninth year of rule (approximately 1344–1342 BCE), Akhenaten declared a more radical version of his new religion, declaring Aten not merely the supreme god of the Egyptian pantheon but the only god of Egypt, with himself as the sole intermediary between the Aten and the Egyptian people.
 Key features of Atenism included a ban on idols and other images of the Aten, with the exception of a rayed solar disc in which the rays (commonly depicted ending in hands) appear to represent the unseen spirit of Aten.
 Aten was addressed by Akhenaten in prayers, such as the Great Hymn to the Aten.

 The details of Atenist theology are still unclear.
 The exclusion of all but one god and the prohibition of idols was a radical departure from Egyptian tradition, but most scholars see Akhenaten as a practitioner of monolatry rather than monotheism, as he did not actively deny the existence of other gods; he simply refrained from worshiping any but Aten.
 It is known that Atenism did not solely attribute divinity to the Aten.
 Akhenaten continued the imperial cult, proclaiming himself the son of Aten and encouraging the people to worship him.
 The people were to worship Akhenaten; only Akhenaten and the pharaoh's wife Nefertiti could worship Aten directly.

 Under Akhenaten's successors, Egypt reverted to its traditional religion, and Akhenaten himself came to be reviled as a heretic.